abraunegg/onedrive/docs/national-cloud-deployments.md

 This will configure your client to use the specified tenant id in its Azure AD and Graph endpoint URIs, instead of "common".
 The tenant id may be the GUID Directory ID (formatted "00000000-0000-0000-0000-000000000000"), or the fully qualified tenant name (e.g. "example.onmicrosoft.us").
-The GUID Directory ID may be located in the Azure administation page as per [https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id](https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id).
+The GUID Directory ID may be located in the Azure administration page as per [https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id](https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id).
 Note that you may need to go to your national-deployment-specific administration page, rather than following the links within that document.
 The tenant name may be obtained by following the PowerShell instructions on [https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id](https://docs.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id); it is shown as the "TenantDomain" upon completion of the "Connect-AzureAD" command.

 **Example:**